-With our German lessons for Family members you will learn "Family members" in 4 easy steps.
-The German you will learn in this lesson consists of 10 Close family members vocabulary as words.
+With our German lessons you will learn the topic "Family members" in 4 quick and easy steps.
+The German you will learn in these lessons consists of 10 close family members vocabulary as words.

 |9||die Cousine||female cousin|